-This Paleo Whole30 Roasted Turkey is so moist, flavorful, and delicious!
+This Paleo Roasted Turkey Recipe is so moist, flavorful, and delicious!
 A combination of ghee and fresh herbs make an easy and irresistible bird.

 It just wouldn't be Thanksgiving without a roasted turkey, right?
 This recipe is easy and even someone making a turkey for the first time will have success.
 The rosemary, thyme and sage pair perfectly with the turkey making it so flavorful.